 Wabbitware is a critical software experiment.
 Rather than using a copyleft licenses such as the GPL General Public License to ensure the genealogy (access to source code) of software Wabbitware and any further Wabbits derived from the first compiled iteration carry with and distribute their source code whenever they are executed.

 Wabbitware explores the notions of code and its associated practices in domains of the social, legal and technical.
 Within each software piece is an encoded and embedded subjectivity that raises questions about software’s construction and authorship.
-Whilst software continues to play a more pervasive role in day to day life it is one aim of this project to enable and encourage a curiosity about these implicitly objective technical assemblages.
+Whilst software continues to play a more pervasive role in day to day life it is one aim of this project to encourage curiosity and discussion around these techno-social assemblages.

 It embodies in it’s code the principles of Free Software.
 “Think free as in free speech, not free beer.”
 Richard Stallman [link]View Project »